Psoriatic arthritis: addressing the root causes of joint pain and skin inflammation

 At Melbourne Functional Medicine, we also seek to address psoriasis in our patients with psoriatic arthritis.
 Our personalised treatment plans often involve treating psoriasis with topical creams and ointments, recommendations for using light therapy, and natural medicines.
 By addressing both psoriasis and psoriatic arthritis, our patients can experience significant improvements in their symptoms and overall health.

 If you’re looking for an alternative treatment for psoriatic arthritis in Australia, our team at Melbourne Functional Medicine can help.
 We are specialists in treating psoriatic arthritis and can create a personalised treatment plan to address the underlying causes of your symptoms.
 Our holistic approach to care is designed to improve your overall health and wellbeing.
-Contact us today to learn more about our program and how we can help you achieve your health goals.
+Contact us today to learn more about our approach and how we can help you achieve your health goals.

-Are you ready for a personalised, natural functional medicine treatment?
 Our unique model of care was designed with you in mind.
-Find out how below, then book a call today!
+Find out how, then book a call today

 There are five types of psoriatic arthritis:

-1. Symmetric arthritis – This is the most common type of psoriatic arthritis and affects both sides of the body equally.
+1. Symmetric arthritis: This is the most common type of psoriatic arthritis and affects both sides of the body equally

-2. Asymmetric arthritis – This type of psoriatic arthritis affects only one side of the body.
+2. Asymmetric arthritis: This type of psoriatic arthritis affects only one side of the body

-3. Spondyloarthritis – This type of psoriatic arthritis affects the joints in the spine, as well as the hips, knees, and ankles.
+3. Spondyloarthritis: This type of psoriatic arthritis affects the joints in the spine, as well as the hips, knees, and ankles

-4. Distal interphalangeal predominant (DIP) – This type of psoriatic arthritis affects the joints at the ends of the fingers and toes, known as the distal interphalangeal joints.
+4. Distal interphalangeal predominant (DIP): This type of psoriatic arthritis affects the joints at the ends of the fingers and toes, known as the distal interphalangeal joints

-5. Arthritis mutilans – This is the most severe form of psoriatic arthritis and can cause deformities in the joints, as well as loss of function.
+5. Arthritis mutilans: This is the most severe form of psoriatic arthritis and can cause deformities in the joints, as well as loss of function

 Yes, psoriatic arthritis is an autoimmune disease.
 This means that the body’s immune system attacks healthy cells and tissues by mistake.